minerva-university/TeleQuest/CONTRIBUTING.md

 ## Deployment

+Both frontend and backend of the project are deployed on Heroku.
 The `main` branch is automatically deployed to Heroku automatically when a new commit is pushed to it.

+### Local deployment

-You can run the bot and frontend in Docker containers by building the docker image and running it.
+You can run the bot and frontend locally in Docker containers by building the docker image and running it.
 This depends on having specific environment variables defined in a `.env` file in the root directory.

 **Before running this locally, you should have a `.env` file in the root directory with correct API keys.
 Use the `.env.example` to determine which variables are required for the bot to run properly.
 If you do not have this file, the docker file will not build so be sure to create a .env**